-litigants.165 The algorithm uses AI technology to calculate the probability of success in a given employment-law dispute by determining the legality of a given wage cut or layoff, whether a worker is an employee or independent contractor, or calculating severance, for example, and is capable of factoring in issues such as the existence of harassment.166 If the algorithm determines that the litigant has a valid legal claim, online mediation caseworkers will attempt to resolve the dispute.
-Should mediation prove unsuccessful, MyOpenCourt will connect users to lawyers to continue the claim through traditional methods.167
+In May 2020, the Conflict Analytics lab at Queen's University launched MyOpenCourt, an AI-powered legal aid system designed to assist small to medium-sized businesses, as well as self-represented litigants.
+The algorithm uses AI technology to calculate the probability of success in a given employment law dispute by determining the legality of a given wage cut or layoff, whether a worker is an employee or independent contractor, or calculating severance, for example, and is capable of factoring in issues such as the existence of harassment.
+If the algorithm determines that the litigant has a valid legal claim, online mediation caseworkers will attempt to resolve the dispute.
+Should mediation prove unsuccessful, MyOpenCourt will connect users to lawyers to continue the claim through traditional methods.
+If

 International bodies like the United Nations have also emphasized the importance of facilitating and prioritizing the online functioning of justice services in light of the pandemic.
-168 In May, 2020, the United Nations Office on Drugs and Crime (UNODC) released a Guidance Note, "Ensuring Access to Justice in the Context of COVID-19."169 In the Note, the UNODC emphasizes that the COVID-19 crisis will "affect a broad range of human rights, including the ability of people to access justice in a timely, fair, and effective manner."170 COVID-19 provides an opportunity to "examine ways in which the justice system can become more efficient and agile, with long term impact that can last beyond the crisis period."171 The UNODC recommends "facilitating access to restorative justice services, such as online mediation and alternative dispute resolution.
-The UNODC states that improvements could include strengthening information, communication and technology infrastructures and supporting the
+168 In May, the United Nations Office on Drugs and Crime (UNODC) released a Guidance Note, "Ensuring Access to Justice in the Context of COVID-19."
+169 In the Note, the UNODC emphasizes that the COVID-19 crisis will "affect a broad range of human rights, including the ability of people to access justice in a timely, fair, and effective manner."
+170 COVID-19 provides an opportunity to "examine ways

-MyOpenCourt, supra note 37.
+MyOpenCourt, supra note 38.